Victoria’s Secret Stunner Elsa Hosk Goes Braless Under Sheer White Top & Instagram Loves Her Sexy Disco Pants

 “These pants are everything,” another social media user raved.

 “These pants are for bodies like yours!!
-Amazing holographic pants!!!,” one more chimed in with a series of heart-eye emoji.
+Amazing holographic pants!!!” a third person chimed in, adding a series of heart-eye emoji.

 In recent weeks, Hosk seems to be all about the braless trend.
 Previously, The Inquisitr shared that the model rocked an insanely sexy outfit on a recent trip to Paris.
 In the photo that was shared for her loyal fans, the blond beauty went braless once again, this time in a tight green sweater.
-On the bottom she sported a pair of tight purple leggings while completing the look with some vibrant blue heels.
+On the bottom, she sported a pair of tight purple leggings, completing the look with some vibrant blue heels.

 That photograph racked up over 2,900 comments and an impressive 440,000 likes.